b-brankovics/grabb/README.md

 	  In this case exonerate mode cannot be used. (*On systems with this problem it is recommended to use the __docker package__*)

+2. To test installation run the following (assembler has to be adjusted unless GRAbB.pl is configured without **Edena**)

+        bin/GRAbB.pl --ref for_testing/assembly.fas --reads for_testing/read* --folder test --prefix test

 OR

 Use Docker (See __[Docker.md](Docker.md)__ for more detailed instructions)